 Waste shredders are useful for industrial businesses, municipal service departments and waste disposal centers.
 Heavy duty waste shredders are capable of processing everything from paper to bulky waste made out of strong materials like wood and metal.
 Some waste shredders can be built to reduce materials to a fine pulp if necessary.

-Shredders come in a variety of sizes and can have applications in many industries where large waste needs to be condensed before disposal.
+These industrial shredders come in a variety of sizes and can have applications in many industries where large waste needs to be condensed before disposal.
 Some of the most common types of shredders use shaft grinders, hammer mills, slow speed sheers or refining mills to process materials.
 Sometimes waste shredding is just the beginning of the recycling process, particularly for recycled metals.

 Waste shredders can be built to run on electrical or gas power and many of the larger ones run on a gas powered generator that puts out enough horsepower to process objects as large as old cars and appliances.
 Most shredders process materials by running them through a series of rotating discs and blades that crush them and then forcefully separate them so that the remaining materials can be easily condensed for disposal or repurposing.